Avelia Horizon: History

+SNCF Voyageurs

-In 2015, SNCF launched a program to select a supplier for a new generation of high-speed trainsets, to be designed as a joint venture with the manufacturer.
-Amongst its requirements, SNCF specified that the new trains be at least 20% less expensive to purchase than their predecessors while possessing lower operating costs as well.
+In 2015, SNCF Mobilités launched a program to select a supplier for a new generation of high-speed trainsets, to be designed as a joint venture with the manufacturer.
+Amongst its requirements, SNCF Mobilités specified that the new trains be at least 20% less expensive to purchase than their predecessors while possessing lower operating costs as well.
 Planners were reportedly keen to minimize the lifetime costs of rolling stock so that cheaper tickets could be offered.

 Around this time, the profitability of France's railway was under pressure from a combination of budget airlines, car sharing, and long-distance bus operators; in response, the French government was proactive in its efforts to reorient long-distance travelers towards its railways.
 Additional support for the program came via the European Commission's Europe 2020 strategy.
 The French government agency Ademe partnered with the rolling stock manufacturer Alstom to form the SpeedInnov joint venture, which submitted a bid for the SNCF's program.
 The submission was for a new train that would be one part of a broader family of high-speed equipment that Alstom would pursue the sales of globally; this philosophy was a significant shift from that of all previous TGV orders, which had involving rolling stock being built specifically to suit the French market.
 Alongside new technology, many existing features from the company's prior high-speed trains were also reused.

 SpeedInnov was selected as the winning bid, enabling work to commence in May 2016.
-On 7 September 2016, SNCF and Alstom signed an agreement to design and build the trains, with the design phase scheduled to be complete by the end of 2017 and an entry into service in 2022.
+On 7 September 2016, SNCF Mobilités and Alstom signed an agreement to design and build the trains, with the design phase scheduled to be complete by the end of 2017 and an entry into service in 2022.
 Thereafter, an 18 month development period was undertaken.
 During this time, the new trainset's design was defined after examining various conceptual arrangements; various recent innovations were also evaluated for their potential inclusion, the benefits and cost of such inclusions being individually discussed in detail with SNCF.